bbauska/W3Cx-4of5-thru-May-2024/README.md

 So this is time-based animation.

-Let's study an important technique known as *"time-based animation"*, that is used by nearly all "real" video games.
+Let's study an important technique known as <i>"time-based animation"</i>, that is used by nearly all "real" video games.

 This technique is useful when: